Shear viscosity at finite magnetic field for graphene, non-relativistic and ultra-relativistic cases: Results

 From ADS/CFT based calculations \cite{25Kovtun:2004de}, lower bound of $\frac{\eta}{s}$ is $\frac{1}{4 \pi}$, where $s$ is the entropy density.
-This lower bound is known as KSS bound or quantum lower bound.
-This lower bound conjecture says that $\frac{\eta}{s}$ of any fluid can't be lower than this value and experimentally observed data follow this conjecture well.
-This ratio $\frac{\eta}{s}$ of most of the fluid remain quite larger than the KSS bound.
+This lower bound is known as the KSS bound or the quantum lower bound.
+This lower bound conjecture says that $\frac{\eta}{s}$ of any fluid can't be lower than this value, and experimentally observed data follow this conjecture well.
+This ratio $\frac{\eta}{s}$ of most of the fluid remains quite larger than the KSS bound.
 It is quark matter, produced in HIC experiments, which has $\frac{\eta}{s}$ close to the KSS bound \cite{27Sch_fer_2009}.
-According to the theoretical calculation of Muller \textit{et al.}~\cite{24PhysRevLett.103.025301}, $\frac{\eta}{s}$ of electron fluid in graphene near charge neutrality point $(\mu \rightarrow 0)$ can reach up to lower value $\frac{5}{4 \pi}$ ($5$ times KSS bound).
-In present article, we will theoretically design $\frac{\eta}{s}~(T, \mu=0) = \frac{1}{4 \pi}$ for all cases (NRHD, GHD and URHD) to explore their extreme fluid scenario and then we will see their changes due to magnetic field.
-Our main objective will be to demonstrate the changes or differences of viscosity values due to magnetic field instead of their absolute values. \\ Let us plot $\frac{\eta}{s}$ vs $\frac{\mu}{T}$ for NRHD, GHD and URHD cases in absence of magnetic field estimation.
-Fig.(\ref{fig:1_etabs_muT_3D}) demonstrates without magnetic field results of $\frac{\eta}{s}$ vs $\frac{\mu}{T}$, where $\tau_c$'s for different cases are taken from Eq.~(\ref{tauc_GHD_URHD}) and (\ref{tauc_NRHD}), and entropy density expressions~\cite{TZW, CWA} are given below,
+According to the theoretical calculation of Muller \textit{et al.}~\cite{24PhysRevLett.103.025301}, $\frac{\eta}{s}$ of electron fluid in graphene near charge neutrality point $(\mu \rightarrow 0)$ can reach up to lower value $\frac{5}{4 \pi}$ (five times of KSS bound).
+In the present article, we will theoretically design $\frac{\eta}{s}~(T, \mu=0) = \frac{1}{4 \pi}$ for all cases (NRHD, GHD, and URHD) to explore their extreme fluid scenario, and then we will see their changes due to the magnetic field.
+Our main objective will be to demonstrate the changes or differences in viscosity values due to the magnetic field instead of their absolute values. \\

+Let us plot $\frac{\eta}{s}$ vs $\frac{\mu}{T}$ for NRHD, GHD, and URHD cases in the absence of magnetic field estimation.
+Fig.(\ref{fig:1_etabs_muT_3D}) demonstrates without magnetic field results of $\frac{\eta}{s}$ vs $\frac{\mu}{T}$, where $\tau_c$'s for different cases are taken from Eq.~(\ref{tauc_GHD_URHD}) and (\ref{tauc_NRHD}), and entropy density expressions~\cite{CWA} are given below,